jukrb0x/dotfiles-macos-intel/README.md

     > There are occasions when this cannot be avoided, for example, absolute pathname includes username.
 - Exclude any secret file such as private keys and personal information.
-- Exclude unnecessary files (such as cache)
+- Exclude unnecessary and temporary files such as cache
-- Exclude Git repository
+- Exclude Git repository or Use git submodule
-- Git submodule is considered, though I do not use any submodule currently

-    > Use submodule soon!
-- Softlink-free, `yadm` will manage dotfiles under `$HOME` directory, softlink is deprecated.
+- Exclude softlinks, `yadm` will manage dotfiles under `$HOME` directory, softlink is deprecated.

 ```
 ❯ neofetch